 Ven Pongal in a bowl garnished with cashews and curry leaves

-Ven Pongal is a ghee laced dish and is also a one-pot recipe, that makes up for a delightful lazy weekend brunch.
+Ven Pongal is a ghee-laced, one-pot dish that makes for a delightful lazy meal.
 It is served steaming hot with coconut chutney and sambhar.
-There are two versions of this pongal, the sweet and savory.
+There are two versions of this pongal: sweet and savory.

-Today I am sharing my friends recipe for Ven Pongal.
-We have been enjoying the dish at her place for years, and finally I am making it at home.
+Today, I am sharing my friend’s recipe for the savory Ven Pongal.
+We have been enjoying the dish at her place for years, and I have learned to make it at home.
 The kids and everyone in the family loved it.

-The tempering of cashews, curry leaves, pepper and ghee gives this dish a wholesome and sumptuous taste.
-It is also quite similar to the khichdi, a popular dish of the northern Indian cuisine.
+The tempering of cashews, curry leaves, pepper, and ghee gives this dish a wholesome, sumptuous flavor.
+It is also quite similar to the khichdi, a popular dish of northern Indian cuisine.

 pongal in a bowl topped with sambar